bigbluebutton/bigbluebutton.github.io/_posts/2.5/2022-02-10-release-tests.md

 9. The webcam video should disappear

-### Make webcam full screen
+### Make webcam fullscreen

-- Click the full screen icon on the desired user will display in full screen.

-- Pressing ESC key to exit the full screen mode, will bring back the video to the normal size and will leave the full screen.
+1. Click the webcam's fullscreen button ("Make [user name] fullscreen").

+2. The webcam should appear in fullscreen.

+3. Press the Esc key.

+4. The webcam should exit the fullscreen and go back to normal size.

+5. Click the webcam's fullscreen button again.

+6. Click the undo fulscreen button ("Undo [user name] fullscreen").

+7. The webcam should exit the fullscreen and go back to normal size.

-### Focus and removing focus option on webcam
+### Focus/unfocus a webcam

-A. (Note: There must be 3 (three) or more webcams shared for testing purpose.)

-1. Joining with at least 3 webcams.
+1. Join meeting with at least 3 webcams.

-2. Hover over individual's webcam user name
+2. Hover over one of the webcam's user name.

-3. Select drop down and choose focus.
+3. Select dropdown and choose "Focus".

-Webcam chosen should enlarge (larger than the other webcams but not full screen), while other shared webcams decrease in size.
+4. The chosen webcam should expand (not fullscreen), while other webcams become smaller.

-B. With an enlarged or focused webcam:

-1. Hover over the focused webcam username.
+5. Hover over the focused webcam's user name.

-2. Selecting drop down and choose unfocus.
+6. Select dropdown and choose "Unfocus".

+7. The webcams should get back to normal sizes and positions.

-### Maximize webcams
+### Maximize/minimize webcam

 - With webcams shared, click on the Hide Presentation icon to minimize presentation area and maximize webcam.

 The presentation will be minimized, and a button will be highlighted to restore the presentation.

+### Mirror webcam

+1. Join meeting with a webcam.

+2. Hover over the webcam's user name.

+3. Select dropdown and choose "Mirror".

+4. Webcam's stream should flip horizontally.

+5. Hover over the webcam's user name.

+6. Select dropdown and choose "Mirror" again.

+7. Webcam's stream should get back to normal.

 ### Drag webcams